Keystroke Dynamics: Concepts, Techniques, and Applications: Other Applications of Keystroke Dynamics

-Nahin et al. \cite{nahin2014identifying} tried to identify the emotions of users by analyzing textual patterns of the user's keystroke dynamics.
-They considered seven basic emotional classes - anger, guilt, disgust, joy, fear, shame and sadness.
+Nahin et al. \cite{nahin2014identifying} identified the emotions of users by analyzing the textual patterns of the user's keystroke dynamics.
+They considered seven basic emotional classes, viz. anger, guilt, disgust, joy, fear, shame, and sadness.
 They used the categories from the International Survey on Emotion Antecedents and Reactions (ISEAR) \cite{scherer1990international}.
 There were two steps in their data collection process.
-1) They used Java-based software to collect fixed-text data, 2) An app written in C\# was used to collect free-text data.
-25 users whose ages were between 15 and 40 years participated in the fixed-text data collection.
-45\% of the users were female.
-The users were university students, university teachers and other computer users.
-They created a log file for each user using their Java-based software.
-The log file contained all the timing information of key press and key release.
-Every user had access to the software and was asked to provide data at least once a day for 7 weeks.
-The users had to type two paragraphs from the novel \emph{Alice's Adventures in Wonderland}.
-The users had to select one of seven emotional states according to their emotional condition at that time after typing the paragraphs.
-In the case of free-text data collection, the C\# based software ran in the background and collected the data.
-The users did not know about the software and were not disturbed by it.
-Users were asked to enter their emotional state by the software in every 30 minutes.
+1) A Java-based software to collect fixed-text data, 2) An app written in C\# to collect free-text data.
 After data collection, a software program written in C was used for keystroke feature extraction from the log files in order to separate feature files.
 19 keystroke features were extracted from the collected data.
 Nahin et al. used the best seven features for analysis.
 Weka 3.6.6 was used for training.
-Nahin et al. developed different models for fixed-text and free-text data.
-Testing was done using these models.
-For text pattern analysis, ISEAR dataset was used \cite{scherer1994evidence}.
+They developed different models for fixed-text and free-text data.
+For text pattern analysis, the ISEAR dataset was used \cite{scherer1994evidence}.
 In order to determine emotion class from raw text, they used VSM or term vector model \cite{salton1975vector}.
-For fixed-text analysis, Weka tool was used \cite{witten2005practical}.
-Their collected data were used in order to train and develop models.
+For fixed-text analysis, the Weka tool was used \cite{witten2005practical}.
 These models were used to evaluate test datasets.
-They used these algorithms - simple logistics, SMO, Multilayer Perceptron, Random Tree, J48 and BF Tree.
-Nahin et al. used these same methods for free-text analysis.
+They used these simple logistics, SMO, Multilayer Perceptron, Random Tree, J48, and BF Tree for evaluation.
+They used these same methods for free-text analysis.
 They calculated the accuracies of emotion class recognition for both fixed-text and free-text.
 In the case of VSM, the raw data were used as input.
 VSM identified the emotional state of a sentence by analyzing the text.
-In the case of the final result, only those results were considered right which were same for both keystroke dynamics and text pattern analysis.
-The combined results showed better accuracies than separate results.
+In the case of the final result, only those results were considered right that were the same for both keystroke dynamics and text pattern analysis.
+The combined results showed better accuracies than the separate results.